 Charles Sturt does not subscribe to all the journals or all the eBooks but, when you search, you should see only content with a Read and download access level, meaning available in full-text.
 There is an option to display All content, and your results list will then include non-full-text items, designated with a cross icon to the left of the record.

 In Advanced Search you can narrow by Item type, with options including articles, and books.

 You can also browse by title, publisher, or subject.

-A collection of nearly 300 full-text journals published by Oxford University Press.
+The journals collection within Oxford Academic, including hundreds of full-text journals published by Oxford University Press.
 These journals are from a variety of disciplines including the arts, humanities, law, life sciences, medicine, science, and social sciences.

-In Oxford Journals you can search using basic or advanced search, or browse the journals by title or by subject area.
-The subject areas are:
+In Oxford Academic Journals you can search using basic or advanced search, or browse the journals by title or by subject area.
+The top-level subject areas are:

 A database of more than 150 religion-related journals, most of them available with full-text content.

 ProQuest describes the content of this database as full-text, scholarly, and designed to meet the needs of both religious studies programs and general library collections.

 ProQuest Religion Database covers formal theological studies but also general commentary on many worldwide religions.
 Sources include religious publishing bodies and nondenominational organisations, while content includes religious news and information, informative details on doctrines and philosophies, and scholarly reports on religious history.
 There are journals in subjects related to religious studies, including philosophy, ethics, and international perspectives.